DIAGNijmegen/picai_baseline/src/picai_baseline/nnunet_semi_supervised/training_sagemaker/README.md

 ## 3. Training
 This script is for training your method, with the provided example training a semi-supervised nnU-Net model.
 The model is trained on a dataset of images and corresponding labels (segmentation masks), which were preprocessed in step 2.
 Preprocessing.
 The script takes in several arguments including the input image and label directories, output directory, and number of folds to train the model on.

 The script first defines a function `main()` that sets up an argument parser to parse the input arguments.
 Then it sets up various paths and directories based on the input arguments and environment variables.
-It also extracts code from a zip file located in the scripts directory.
-You can provide your custom scripts in this `code.zip` file.

-The train script trains the model on the specified folds by calling the 'nnunet' command, which is defined through the setup in the definition of the Docker container.
+The train script trains the model on the specified folds by calling the `nnunet` command, which is defined through the setup in the definition of the Docker container.

 Finally, all necessary resources for inference are exported to the directory specified by `args.outputdir`.
 Please note, that all other resources are destroyed!
 As such, supporting files for inference (like `plans.pkl` for nnU-Net) must be exported too!

+Each training session may run for 5 days at most.
+As this is typically insufficient to train all components, the training pipeline must be divided into chunks.
+For the nnU-Net baseline in this example, we made the fold configurable.
+Each fold takes ~2 days to train, so we can split up training in appropriate chunks.

 ## Folder structure